 - Review the baggage and carry-on policies for your airline.
 Every airline has their own carry-on luggage policy for both regular passengers, and some policies that relate specifically to lap children and standard infant equipment such as strollers, car seats, etc. While you should review your airline’s policy specifically, you will find that most airlines are relatively generous with baggage allowances for young travelers.
 Even the notoriously stingy Spirit Airlines allows one stroller and one car seat to be checked for free, as well as allowing one diaper bag per infant in addition to the other allowed personal carry-on item.
 However, keep in mind that additional regular carry-ons with Spirit range from $35 – $100 each!
 You will often find that you can either check the stroller upon check-in, or you can “gate check” the stroller and/or car seat so they will be waiting for you at the gate when you get off the plane.
 Note that American will not gate check larger/jogging type strollers.
 I prefer to gate check so that I have the items to help get through the airport, but if you plan to “wear” your baby through the airport then it may be easier to check the items from the beginning.
 Keep in mind that typically airlines state that they are not responsible for damage to strollers and/or car seats.

 - Check your seat assignments to make sure your family is seated together.
-If you haven’t traveled with others in a while, it may be a shocker that it is pretty difficult to get seats together for your whole family if you aren’t willing to pay extra for “premium seats”.
+If you haven’t traveled with others in a while, it may be a shocker that it is pretty difficult to get seats together for your whole family if you aren’t willing to pay extra for “premium seats”, this is especially true if you have booked the Basic Economy type fares.
 It may also be surprising that there are no written requirements (that I am aware of) on US airlines that children must be seated with their children.
 In fact, when our daughter was less than two years old she was seated rows apart from us on a full flight.
 We were able to trade seats to be seated together, but technically you may receive seat assignments apart from even your youngest children. i recommend being very proactive in getting seating assignments together.
 It is worth a call to the airline if you aren’t able to get complimentary seat assignments next to your children online.
 The earlier you do this the more likely it is that your party can be accommodated.
 Ultimately, if you are not able to get free seat assignments together then you may be faced with either paying a surcharge to secure “premium” seats together, or try your luck with the gate agent and/or passengers on board being willing to switch seats with you.
 While most people are accommodating to help keep parents next to small children, since holiday flights are often full of other traveling families, I personally would want to do anything necessary to secure seat assignments together ahead of time.
 On some airlines the premium seats even get you more legroom, which can be very helpful with little ones who like to kick the seat in front of them!

 - Plan activities for the entire length of the flight.
 The age of your child will dictate what activities you need to plan for the length of your flight, but plan out your “child entertainment” agenda ahead of time for the estimated time of our flight, plus some buffer for delays.
 For infants, the activities may just consist of bottles/nursing, bouncing, walking, sleeping, etc. However, for toddlers you must have many activities planned to hold their interest.
-Some popular options include: Play Doh, new small toys/figurines, colors, books, colored pipe cleaners, snacks, downloaded iPad apps, DVD’s (with headphones), etc. I know it is tempting to travel as light as possible, but truthfully for the first couple flights it is better to have too many things to do for the kids on-board, than not enough.
+Some popular options include: Play Doh, new small toys/figurines, colors, books, colored pipe cleaners, snacks, WixiStix, downloaded iPad apps, DVD’s (with headphones), etc. I know it is tempting to travel as light as possible, but truthfully for the first couple flights it is better to have too many things to do for the kids on-board, than not enough.
 It is also good to have some new toys that they have never seen before so that they may hold their interest longer.
 Special treats for toddlers (like M&Ms) can also be good tools to prevent/delay all out meltdowns.
 The cardinal rule of on-board activities is to never move onto the next activity until your child is unhappy and/or has totally lost interest in the present activity.
 For toddlers, it is also helpful to have really prepared them ahead of time for what the flight will be like.
-Make it sound exciting, and it will be. 🙂
+Make it sound exciting, and it will be.

 - Early boarding.
-Not all airlines offer early boarding to families anymore, but many still offer it either on a case-by-case basis or at some point later during the boarding process.
-My advice is to get at least one person on-board as early as possible to set-up the car seats and/or CARES Harness, secure space for the car seats, etc. Some families prefer to keep the actual children off the plane until the last minute, and that is a good strategy as long as you aren’t waiting until the last minute to try to get space for bags and install car seats – especially if this is your first time traveling as a family.
+Not all airlines offer early boarding to families, but many still offer it either on a case-by-case basis or at some point later during the boarding process.
+My advice is to get at least one person on-board as early as possible to set-up the car seats and/or CARES Harness, secure space for the car seats, etc. Some families prefer to keep the actual children off the plane until the last minute, and that is a good strategy as long as you aren’t waiting until the last minute to try to get space for bags and install car seats, especially if this is your first time traveling as a family.
 If you need to try and trade seats on-board in order to have children seated next to parents then I also recommend starting that process as early as possible.

 - After the flight.
 Unless there is a reason for you to get off the plane ASAP, it is sometimes best to let the rest of the plane unload before schlepping your kiddos and gear down the aisle.
 If you are lucky enough to have someone picking you up at your final destination, then you are both smart and fortunate.
 The toughest part of the trip can often be getting the whole family and all the luggage onto the rental car bus, installing car seats in the rental car, etc. If you have to pick-up a rental car at your destination, it can be easiest to have one parent stay with the children at the airport while the other takes the car seats and goes to get the car.
 Just make sure that the one left at the airport has a chance to go to the restroom and get settled first!